 · You MUST use PENCIL to do math work.
 I WILL NOT accept work in PEN!!

-· You cannot go to your locker once you are in class (even to pick up homework!)
+· You cannot go to your locker once you are in class!!
 BRING EVERYTHING YOU NEED!!!!

-· Homework will be given every other day, for the most part.
-(See calendar for actual assignments) It will be checked at the start of each period.
+· Homework will be given several times a week.
+(See calendar for actual assignments) It is to be turned in electronically through Google classroom by 7:29 am on the day it is due--whether you are in school or not!!!
 Your grade will be based on completeness, not accuracy, so it is better to try than to leave answers blank.
 However, your work must look like you actually tried!

 · There will be NO trips to lockers to retrieve homework.
-It is your job to remember to bring it with you to class.
-You will receive a zero even if it’s done, but in your locker.
+It is your job to upload it before the day starts.
+You will receive a zero even if it’s done, but not turned in electronically.

 · If you have an unexcused absence, your homework for that day is an automatic 0.